 If the EU evaluation of an active substance reveals that the substance presents considerable less risk than other substances, the substance may be approved as a low-risk active substance.
 A low-risk active substance shall, among others, meet the specific criteria set out in Annex II to the Plant Protection Products Regulation, in addition to the basic requirements for approving active substances.
 Low-risk active substances may be approved for a maximum period of 15 years instead of 10 years which normally applies.

-The EU Commission has updated the criteria for low-risk active substances in Annex II to the EU Plant Protection Products Regulation.
-The updated criteria apply from August 28, 2017.
-The update has clarified existing criteria and added some new criteria.
+The EU Commission updated in August 2017 the criteria for low-risk active substances in Annex II to the EU Plant Protection Products Regulation.
 The criteria imply, among others, that a substance shall not be regarded as a low-risk substance if it is classified for certain health or environmental hazards.
 You will find the new Annex II criteria in the amending Regulation (EU) No 2017/1432 to the EU Plant Protection Products Regulation.

 Active substances that have been approved as low-risk substances are listed separately in the list of approved active substances in Regulation (EU) No 540/2011.
 The substances can also be searched in the EU Pesticide database.
-Until August 2017, ten substances have been approved as low-risk active substances, of which eight are microorganisms or viruses.
-In the autumn of 2017 the EU Commission plans to publish a preliminary list of substances, that are expected to meet the requirements for low-risk active substances, based on the new criteria.
+Until October 2018, thirteen substances have been approved as low-risk active substances, of which nine are microorganisms or viruses.
+The EU Commission has also published a preliminary list of substances, that are expected to meet the requirements for low-risk active substances, based on the new criteria.